Current standing procedures (effective 2022 onwards)

 Safety guidelines for SYC organised dinghy cruise events

-If you are curious about what the dinghy cruise "officer of the day" will get up to (or you are rostered a dinghy cruise OOD for a cruise), you may want to see this page.
+If you are curious about what the dinghy cruise "officer of the day" will get up to (or you are rostered as OOD for a cruise), you may want to see this page.

 Hauling out dinghies on your own

 For the solo dinghy sailor (especially those of the cruising variety who might have a heavier dinghy), the slipway at SYC can be quite steep if you are trying to haul out the dinghy on your own.
 If this is likely to be the case for you, have a look at the page on how to retrieve a dinghy on your own.
 A PDF version of the page is available for download here

 The SYC dinghy cruising co-ordinators are Mike Arstall & Rod Freer.
-Their telephone numbers can be found on the race card or they can be emailed via the club contacts page.
-The telephone numbers of several other SYC members who regularly join the dinghy cruises can also be found in the SYC Dinghy Cruise Crews Guidelines.
+They can be contacted via the club contacts page.
+The telephone numbers of some other SYC members who regularly join the dinghy cruises can also be found in the SYC Dinghy Cruise Crews Guidelines.

 ... and finally, the beach cafe